penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/jmx.md

 _ch04.38 JMX item_

-The rest we can keep as is.
-Before you safe the item you can press the `Test` button.
-When you press `Get value` or `Get value and test` you should get some information back in the value field.
-This indicates our items works so you can safe it.

-So this was easy but how did we actually go to the item key ?
-Let me show you.

-Open your Jconsole and in the Mbeans tab go to `Catalina` - `GlobalRequestProcessor` - `http-nio-8080`.
-In the field on the right you will see ObjectNAme.
-This is actually the name you need to copy to paste into the item key. `Catalina:type=GlobalRequestProcessor,name="http-nio-8080"` the only issue with this key and that's why I have chose this key is that the key needs to be quoted with " " but we already have double " in the name so we have to escape them with a \.
-So the result will be `jmx["Catalina:type=GlobalRequestProcessor,name=\"http-nio-8080\""]` but this is not complete yet we still have to point to the attribute we like to monitor.
+???+ Info "Verifying and Saving the Item"

+    ```
+    Before saving the configured item, use the Test button.
+Clicking Get value
+    or Get value and test should populate the value field with data, confirming
+    that the item is functional.
+Once the test is successful, you can save the
+    item.
+    ```
+To understand how we constructed the item key, let's look at the process in JConsole.

+1. Navigate to the MBeans tab and expand Catalina > GlobalRequestProcessor > http-nio-8080.

+2. The ObjectNAme field on the right displays the MBean's fully qualified name:
+   `Catalina:type=GlobalRequestProcessor,name="http-nio-8080"`.
+This is the base for our Zabbix item key.

+The primary challenge with this specific key is that it contains double quotes (") within the `name` attribute.
+Zabbix requires the entire JMX key to be enclosed in double quotes, which would conflict with the existing quotes.
+To resolve this, we must **escape** the inner double quotes with a backslash (\).

+This results in the following structure for the Zabbix item key:
+`jmx["Catalina:type=GlobalRequestProcessor,name=\"http-nio-8080\""]`.

-You can choose one of the many attributes maxTime, requestCount, bytesReceived, .... and add it at the end of our key between "" separated with a comma.
+This key is still incomplete.
+To specify the metric to be monitored, you must append an attribute name, such as maxTime, requestCount, or bytesReceived, at the end of the key, separated by a comma.
 `jmx["Catalina:type=GlobalRequestProcessor,name=\"http-nio-8080\"","requestCount"]`

 ![requestCount item](ch04.39-jconsole-requestCount.png)

 _04.39 requestCount item_

-The `java.lang.management.Memory` Mbean is also a nice example it has an attribute `HeapMemoryUsage`.
-This MemoryUsage object is an instance of CompositeData, a special type in JMX used to represent complex data structures.
+The `java.lang.management.Memory` MBean provides a good example of how to handle CompositeData types in Zabbix.
+This MBean has an attribute called `HeapMemoryUsage`, which is not a simple value but rather an instance of `CompositeData`.
+This special JMX data type is used to represent complex structures.

-Therefore, you're not calling init, used, committed, or max directly on the MBean itself, but rather on the MemoryUsage object that is returned when you access the HeapMemoryUsage MBean attribute.
+This means that attributes like `init`, `used`, `committed`, or `max` aren't accessed directly on the MBean itself.
+Instead, they are part of the `MemoryUsage` object that is returned when you query the `HeapMemoryUsage` attribute.

-For this we would need an item key like `jmx["java.lang:type=Memory","HeapMemoryUsage.max"]`.
+To monitor a specific value from this composite object, you must specify the attribute name within the `CompositeData` structure.
+For example, to get the maximum heap memory usage, the Zabbix item key would be: `jmx["java.lang:type=Memory","HeapMemoryUsage.max"]`.

 ![](ch04.40-jconsole-HeapMemory.Max.png)

 _04.40 HeapMemoryUsage

-To get the tabular data overview double click on the `value` after the `attribute value` `HeapMemoryUsage`.

-Zabbix has 3 `item keys` that it can use with JMX we use the jmx[] key but there is also jmx.get[] and jmx.discovery[] both are used with LLD but the jmx.get can also be used as a normal item key with preprocessing.
+#### Viewing Tabular Data

+To view the detailed breakdown of the `HeapMemoryUsage` attribute, double click on its value in the attribute value column.
+This action displays the composite data in a tabular format, making it easier to see individual metrics like `init`, `used`, `committed`, and `max`.

+#### Zabbix JMX Item Keys

+Zabbix offers three primary item keys for JMX monitoring:

+- **jmx[]:** This is the standard key used for monitoring a specific JMX attribute.
+  It's the most common key for creating simple, direct checks.

+- **jmx.get[]:** This key is used to retrieve a full object from an MBean.
+It is often paired with Low Level Discovery (LLD) rules and preprocessing steps to extract specific values from the returned data, allowing for more flexible data collection.

+- **jmx.discovery[]:** This key is specifically designed for use with Low Level Discovery.
+It helps Zabbix automatically discover multiple JMX MBeans or attributes on a monitored host, which is essential for scaling JMX monitoring across a large number of components.

 ### Making use of jmx.get[]

-jmx.get[] Return a JSON array with MBean objects or their attributes.
-Compared to jmx.discovery it does not define LLD macros but it can be used for LLD.
+The `jmx.get[]` item key returns a JSON array containing a list of MBean objects or their attributes.
+Unlike `jmx.discovery[]`, it does not automatically define LLD macros.
+Instead, it is particularly useful when you need to retrieve a structured set of data and then process it using JSONPath in a dependent item or a low level discovery rule.

-We will cover these items in the LLD Chapter of this book.
-But to give you an idea already of what jmx.get does, as it can be used with dependent items without LLD.
+While `jmx.get[]` is commonly used for Low Level Discovery (LLD), it is also highly effective for creating dependent items without using a full discovery rule.
+This allows you to collect multiple related metrics from a single request to the JMX agent, which is more efficient.

-you could create an item like `jmx.get[attributes,"*:type=GarbageCollector,name=PS MarkSweep"]` This would return a JSON with all the info about the attributes of our garbage collector `PS MarkSweep` like this:
+For instance, the key `jmx.get[attributes,"*:type=GarbageCollector,name=PS MarkSweep"]` would return a comprehensive payload with all attributes of the specified garbage collector.

 ``` json
 [